I overcame size with mechanics (Edwin Moses)

 Most mirrorless cameras leave the sensor exposed (shutter is left open when not taking a picture, and there's no mirror in front to quasi-protect the sensor, either).
 Coupled with the fact it is so close to the mount, that makes it easy to get water, dirt, or something else on them, or to even damage them if you aren't mindful of their vulnerability.

 With some cameras, mostly low end, we also lose some sophistication.
-The camera makers think these cameras are more likely to be bought by non-DSLR users, and thus while they often some DSLR-like control in them, this is usually watered down in control capability, flexibility, feature depth, or all of the above.
-High-end mirrorless cameras (the GH4, E-M1, X-T1 come to mind) are pretty much the equivalent of fairly high level DSLRs though.
+The camera makers think these cameras are more likely to be bought by non-DSLR users, and thus while they often have some DSLR-like control in them, this is usually watered down in control capability, flexibility, feature depth, or all of the above.
+High-end mirrorless cameras (the GH5, E-M1II, X-T2, and A7rII come to mind) are pretty much the equivalent of fairly high level DSLRs though.

 It's not necessarily a loss, but if you're coming from bigger DSLRs that use CompactFlash cards, the smaller size of most mirrorless cameras means they use the smaller Secure Digital (SD) cards.
-A few use very small microSD cards, so take a close look at that.
+A few use very small microSD cards, so take a close look at how images are stored.

-Many of the mirrorless cameras have other losses, as well: watch out for weak flashes, missing remote controls, missing GPS support, missing hand grips, and a host of other options.
+Many of the mirrorless cameras have other losses, as well: watch out for weak or non-existent flashes, missing remote controls, missing GPS support, missing hand grips, and a host of other things.
 While these are called "system cameras" by the makers, the system isn't always fully accessorized.

 I've probably gotten you pretty depressed with all the losses I describe, so the gains better make up for it, right?

-Autofocus on most of these mirrorless cameras is now competitive with low-end DSLRs, at least for initial subject acquitions.
-But the good news is that, because they use contrast-based autofocus, they tend to be better at things like face recognition and when they say they're in focus, they're in focus.
-Not ever so slightly off focus because the system determined the phase detect data was "within tolerance."
+Autofocus on most mirrorless cameras is now competitive with low-end DSLRs, at least for initial subject acquisition.
+But the good news is that, because they use contrast-based autofocus—even the phase detect-based mirrorless cameras do as a last step—they tend to be better at things like face recognition.
+Plus, when they say they're in focus, they're in focus.

 The reduced size means reduced carrying issues.
 In some cases, that can be considerably reduced from even the low-end DSLRs.
 Several of the mirrorless cameras are what I'd call jacket-pocketable, even with their kit zoom lens mounted.
 There's a big difference between two to five pounds of weight hanging from your neck all day and a pound of stuff in your pocket.
 A big difference that can get bigger when we get to lenses (more in a bit).